martinepalazzo/martinepalazzo/README.md

 Previously I have been studying community detection in dynamic spatio-temporal graphs during the Optimization and Security of Complex systems master degree at Universite de Technologie de Troyes.

-During my industrial engineer degree in domains such as automotive, massive consumption, internet, energy and music.
+During my industrial engineer degree I have worked in domains such as automotive, massive consumption, internet, energy and music.

 You can contact me by twitter @boardsofdata.